wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 D3: It's still burning my eyes

-D1: Oh you're just jealous cos we smell divine, and you don't
+Florence: Oh you're just jealous cos we smell divine, and you don't

-D2: We'll have men falling at our feet
+Beatrice: We'll have men falling at our feet

 D3: I wouldn't be at all surprised.
 You'll poison them with THEM fumes!

 D4: Where DID you get that noxious abomination from?

-D1: A very tasty gentleman, Captain Dan Lothario sold it to us.
+Florence: A very tasty gentleman, Captain Dan Lothario sold it to us.
 I think he quite fancied me.

-D2: He says the ladies on Langley are mad for this stuff, and you know how cosmopolitan they are!
+Beatrice: He says the ladies on Langley are mad for this stuff, and you know how cosmopolitan they are!

 D3: Langley, you say?